MJEND7/MJEND7/README.md

 - 🔭 I’m currently working on C#, MTA, JavaScript

-- 📫 How to reach me you can dm me on discord @MJEND#8601 or at markuss.cowburn@gmail.com
+- 📫 How to reach me you can dm me on discord @MJEND#8601 or at my dev email: mjend.dev@gmail.com